-If you withdraw, you will receive a pro rata refund if you have completed 60 percent or less of your course through the last day of attendance.
-If you have completed more than 60% of the period of attendance for which you were charged, the tuition is considered earned and you will receive no refund.
+If you withdraw, you will receive a pro rata refund if you have completed 60% or less of your course through the last day of attendance.
+You will be responsible for 100% of the tuition for your course if you complete more than 60% of the course, even if you do not complete the entire course.